How to start a Shopify store? (2019 guide)

 How to find a niche for Shopify Store?

-There are thousands of different interest that you can cater to out there.
+There are thousands of different interests that you can cater to out there.
 No matter what method you use for researching, here is some general advice:

 - Research your audience: There needs to be a demand large enough for your business to thrive.
 You won’t be able to make a profit from a small number of customers even if they are the most enthusiastic buyer in the world (unless you are selling luxury goods, which is a different story altogether).
 A small audience also means that you will have trouble running advertisements later.
 In general, an audience of 10 million would be a good place to start, which is big enough to create Facebook Lookalike Audience if your campaign is doing well and you want to expand the targeting.